 You may also need a webcam if you are using a desktop PC (laptops and tablets will have these built in).
 If you don't have one, you can request a webcam.

-To find the expiry date for your team, and renew it, follow the instructions below:
+To view expiry information for your team, follow the instructions below: